Owning a business

 If you’re preparing to sell, optimizing your SDE well before going to market is one of the smartest moves you can make.
 This isn’t about manipulating numbers—it’s about presenting an honest, compelling financial picture that makes your business attractive to potential buyers.

-1. Clean up your bookkeeping: Make sure your financials are accurate and current.
-Good bookkeeping is the foundation for reliable SDE.
+Make sure your financials are accurate and up to date.
+Clear, organized records are the foundation for a reliable SDE calculation.

 Think of it as financial modeling for valuation purposes.
 The better prepared your numbers are, the easier it is to defend your asking price and keep the sale process moving smoothly.